jbmilgrom/blogg/src/post/engineering-description-tape.md

+---
+title: The Description Tape':' A Theory of AI-Era Software Engineering
+date: 2026-06-14
+tags: post
+layout: layouts/post.liquid
+hasTOC: yes
+---

 # The Description Tape: A Theory of AI-Era Software Engineering

-Every working programmer knows software rots.
-Documentation drifts from the implementation, conventions erode, and the codebase grows faster than anyone's ability to hold it in their head.
-Fred Brooks described this fifty years ago:
+Software rots over time.
+Documentation drifts, conventions erode, and the codebase grows faster than anyone's ability to hold it in their head.

 > Systems program building is an entropy-decreasing process, hence inherently metastable.
 Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.[^brooks]

 A built system sits like a ball in a dip on a hillside — at rest only until something knocks it loose.
-Its order is borrowed, not owned: stop holding it in place and it gives way to disorder.
-Before AI coding agents, teams held it in place by hand — mentorship, careful hiring, code review, documentation discipline — work that could slow the descent but never reverse it.
+Its order is borrowed.
+Stop holding it in place and it gives way to disorder.
+Before AI coding agents, teams held it in place by hand.
+Mentorship, careful hiring, code review, and documentation discipline could slow the descent but never reverse it.
 What kept systems from reaching the bottom was external forcing: customer obligations, revenue, deadlines, market position.
 The decay was real and continuous, propped from outside and, at best, slowed from within.

 Then something changed, and it split the field in two.
 Some teams are accelerating as the models and tooling improve.
 Others stagnate or even decelerate on the same models and the same tooling.
 Google's 2025 DORA report, surveying roughly a hundred thousand practitioners, found that AI acts as an amplifier: it magnifies what an organization already is, widening the gap between the strong and the struggling rather than closing it.[^dora] The easy reading is that one team is simply better at AI than the other — but that relabels the puzzle instead of solving it.
 Both outcomes are expressions of a single structural change.